 Syncing up the audio to vision

 To start the edit, I first synced up the Tascam audio recordings to the camera recorded media using PluralEyes v.3.5.
 I then went through each interview editing all the best comments together.
 The Shodement team had supplied me with a music track to edit to.
 The music included parts without vocals so I edited the best artist sync lines into those non-vocal sections.
 Once I was happy with the audio edit, I then painted in the best of the other shots.
 The shots that best portrayed the music festival and artists’ performances were selected for the edit.
 A few days later I also met up with Vincent who was able to transfer the stream files onto a drive for me.
 Then, once back at my editing base, I was able to transcode those so that I could also use them in the edit.

 Delivering the final edited promotional video

 After a few days of further editing, I sent a version to my client Shodement who wrote back to say they loved the edit.
 A few detailed changes were required along with some logo additions.
 The final edit of the highlights film was then quickly signed off and uploaded to YouTube.

-It was a happy and friendly crowd at the Global 12 Music Festival with a great vibe.
-I really enjoyed the creative freedom that I had been given on the filming day and had a lot of fun exploring different angles and shots from inside the venue.
+The Global 12 Music Festival was attended by a happy and friendly crowd with a great vibe.
+I really enjoyed the creative freedom that I had been given on the filming day.
+Exploring all the different filming angles and shots from inside the venue was great fun.
 I loved editing together all the best shots that I had filmed, as well as some of the stream shots that Vince had given me, into something cool and funky.
-I love working with music so for me working as a cameraman editor this was a great gig for me.
+One of my passions is editing to music so for me working as a cameraman editor this was a great gig for me.